4 min read

 What Kind of Recognition Do Employees and Teams Want?

-Recognition and appreciation for a job well done is key to keeping employees engaged, motivated, productive, loyal, and happy.
+Recognition and appreciation for a job well done is key to keeping employees happy, engaged, motivated, productive, and loyal.
 But what exactly do employees want from their leaders?

 According to Harvard Business Review, monetary incentives were historically thought to be the key to boosting morale and performance, but “recent research suggests that symbolic awards, such as congratulatory cards, public recognition, and certificates, can significantly increase intrinsic motivation, performance, and retention rates.”
 This is consistent with the findings of one Deloitte survey where 54% of respondents said they wanted verbal recognition, 31% wanted written recognition, 7% wanted a celebration, and 7% wanted a gift.